Jane Hess Collins

 Ms. Clark grew up in Connecticut, earned a B.A. in French from Manhattanville College in Westchester County, New York, and a Masters in International Transactions from George Mason University in Virginia.
 She is the owner of Late Bloomers Designs, specializing in original jewelry and photographic products.

-Danielle Perry is the Development Director of Heard.
-She is currently a Master of Social Work student at the University of Maryland, Baltimore School of Social Work with a specialization in Community Action and Social Policy.
+Danielle “Dani” Perry began as our volunteer Development Director of Heard.
+She completed her Master of Social Work at the University of Maryland, Baltimore School of Social Work with a specialization in Community Action and Social Policy in 2020, and is now an Emergency Management Specialist.
 Danielle is an Alumni of the Sondheim Nonprofit Leadership Program and has several years of experience working within the nonprofit sector.
-She loves being a part of Heard because she is passionate about serving marginalized populations and working to create a more equitable world.
-After all, we all have a unique journey that matters, and our stories are worth sharing.
-“Because everyone deserves to be Heard”, connected deeply with Danielle and she is honored to be a part of the Heard Team.
-In her free time, Danielle enjoys listening to music, writing, and painting!